hhvm/user-documentation/guides/hack/01-getting-started/03-starting-a-real-project.md

 The fallback then may attempt to load the type, constant or function at runtime.
 (This process will slow down your execution considerably and should therefore not used in production.)
-Not all contants and functions can / will be found by HHClientFallbackHandler, see the [repository](https://github.com/hhvm/hhvm-autoload) for more details.
+Not all constants and functions can / will be found by HHClientFallbackHandler, see the [repository](https://github.com/hhvm/hhvm-autoload) for more details.

 Once this configuration file is created, `vendor/bin/hh-autoload` can be executed to generate or update the map, which is created as `vendor/autoload.hack`